 If you notice that someone in your life is showing warning signs, especially if they are experiencing other challenges, reach out.
 It’s okay to ask what you can do to help.

 times, and can help you find the compassionate care you need.
-You can access covered mental health services provided by Psychiatric Centers at San Diego (PCSD), our partner in behavioral health.
+You can access covered behavioral health services provided by Psychiatric Centers at San Diego (PCSD), our partner in behavioral health.
 No referral is needed from your primary care physician

-to receive covered mental health services.
+to receive covered behavioral health services.
 The best way to access services is to first find a doctor affiliated with PCSD.
 To schedule an appointment, call

 an appointment, call PCSD at 1-877-257-7273.

 If you or someone you know is in crisis, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255), text “HOME” to the Crisis Text Line at 741-741, or call 911 immediately.